Marks And Spencer PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Marks And Spencer, PPI may have been attached to a customer's policy by Marks And Spencer, in some cases without their knowledge.
-Marks And Spencer may have disapproved a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Marks And Spencer, PPI may have been attached to a customer's policy by Marks And Spencer, in some cases without their knowledge.
+Marks And Spencer may have refused a credit application if PPI was refused by the customer.

 Marks And Spencer PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Marks And Spencer.